About Screwtape

 Hall of Fame

-With many contributing authors, Screwtape Files has built up a compendium of fun, evocative or controversial material (normally a combination of all three).
-These tend to get buried over time, so we figured we would highlight (in third person) the ones we liked the best, in no particular order or classification.
-Everything here has a unique point of distinction but is presented with no particular agenda and may change as time progresses.
+With many contributing authors, Screwtape Files has built up a compendium of fun, evocative or controversial material.
+These tend to get buried over time, so we figured we would highlight (in third person) the ones we liked the best - in no particular order or classification, grouped by author.
+Every article listed here has a unique point of distinction but is presented with no particular agenda.
+The list may change as time progresses.

 On Gold's Intrinsic Value, Everyone talks about the gold price, but does gold by itself have any intrinsic value?
 The debate rages with some charts thrown in, Grundlemaster Jenkins attacks the issue head on.
 Enjoy the intelligent debate between Larry and GM in the comments section, this is a treat and covers every possible angle you thought possible on the topic.

 Dave the Dung Beetle, Jeanne D'Arc pens a touching allegory of a field creature who toils and slaves for what he knows to be true faithfully led by the unerring dung beetle leadership.
-Folk familiar with the silver blogs of 2011 will recognize actual quotes.
+Folk familiar with the silver blogs of 2011 will recognize actual quotes and allegories.

 Good Versus Evil, As a bull market in 'evil empire' references develops in the silverogosphere, Jeanne D'Arc explores the question of how promoting the 'us vs. them' theme can be useful if you're spruiking silver, and asks the serious questions like whether the popular demonization of Blythe Masters was appropriate or even justified.